-Your keypads allow you to control all system functions.
-The keypads feature the following:
+Your keypads allow you to control all system functions and feature the following:

-- A telephone style (digital) keypad - Liquid Crystal Display (LCD) which shows the nature and location of all occurrences - Built-in sounder which will sound during alarms and troubles.
-The sounder also "beeps" during certain system functions and when depressing any of the keys (to acknowledge the key press). - Backlighting of the LCD display windows.
-Backlighting turns on when any key is pressed, and when opening an entry/exit door while the system is armed.
-This feature is helpful when a keypad is located in a dimly lit area.
+- A telephone style (digital) keypad - Liquid Crystal Displays (LCD) that show the nature and location of all occurrences - Built-in sounder that sounds during alarms and troubles.
+The sounder also "beeps" during certain system functions and also when depressing any of the keys (to acknowledge the key press). - Backlighting of the LCD display windows.
+Backlighting turns on when any key is pressed or when entering the premises through any assigned entry/exit door.
+This feature is helpful when a keypad is located in a dimly lit area. - Some keypads have a voice feature that announces the nature and location of all system occurrences.
+Voice keypads also announce any faulted entry/exit or perimeter zone when Chime mode is on.
+Ask your installer if this option has been programmed for your system.